Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 What happens if I use a blood pressure cuff that is too small?

 A cuff that is too small will overestimate blood pressure — research suggests this effect can be as large as 5–20 mmHg for systolic pressure.
 This may lead to an incorrect hypertension diagnosis or unnecessarily aggressive treatment.
+The opposite error (cuff too large) underestimates BP and can mask true hypertension.

 Are MedLinket NIBP cuffs compatible with my Philips / GE / Mindray monitor?